 What Does This Mean For Online Shopping?

-Online shopping in Nigeria is a new rave with the fast-growing and youthful population and high smartphone use.
-The pandemic and lockdown seemed to contribute to making online shopping more attractive as online spending in South Africa grew by 140 per cent between 2019 and 2020 and is expected to grow by 69 per cent to $169 million by the end of 2021.
-It is expected to grow by $255 million and $29 million by the end of 2021 in Nigeria and Kenya respectively.
+Online shopping in Nigeria is getting increasingly popular among the youthful population who also make use of their smartphones a lot.
+In South Africa, the pandemic and lockdown also positively boosted the allure of online shopping as it grew by 140 per cent between 2019 and 2020 and is expected to grow by 69 per cent to $169 million by the end of 2021.
+In Nigeria and Kenya, the spending due to online shopping is expected to grow by $255 million and $29 million by the end of 2021 respectively.

 This means that fashion entrepreneurs need to focus more on having an online presence.
 Everything from learning to market your fashion brand online to keeping customers loyal to your brand and making sales are important.